writeas/writefreely-api-docs/source/index.html.md

 }
 ```

 This creates a new post, associating it with a user account if authenticated.
-If the request is successful, the post will be available at:
+If the request is successful, the post will be available all of these locations:

 * write.as/`{id}`
 * writeas7pm7rcdqg.onion/`{id}`